microsoft/windows-containers-demos/eshop-mvc-modernized-app/documentation/eshop.md

 We are containerizing the .NET Framework web apps with Windows Containers and Docker without changing its code and then Deploying this Windows Containers-based app to Azure Kubernetes Service.

 ## Pre-requisite on Windows machine/VM
-- *Docker Desktop on Windows*, For creating and building images of application.
+- *Docker Desktop on Windows*, for creating and building images of application.
 - *Azure CLI*, Azure Command-Line Interface (CLI) is a cross-platform command-line tool.
 You can use the Azure CLI for Windows to connect to Azure and execute administrative commands on Azure resources.

 ## Implemented Azure Services